MikesGlitch/ServiceStackQuartz/README.md

 **Advanced Configuration**

-There is also support for [Quartz StdSchedulerFactory Config](http://www.quartz-scheduler.net/documentation/quartz-2.x/quick-start.html) ("Configuration" section):
+There is also support for [Quartz Configuration](http://www.quartz-scheduler.net/documentation/quartz-2.x/quick-start.html) ("Configuration" section):

 ```csharp
     var quartzConfig = new NameValueCollection();